eclipse-langium/langium-website/hugo/content/docs/recipes/utilities/caches.md

 ## How to use it?

 Here we will use the `HelloWorld` example from the learning section.
-Let's keep it simple and just list persons in the document, that come from a comic book.
+Let's keep it simple and just list people in a document, which will come from a comic book.

 We will have a computation for each person that determines from which publisher it comes from.